-At present phylogenetic classification systems based on evolutionary relationships between the various organisms are acceptable.
-This assumes that organisms belonging to the same taxa have a common ancestor.
+At present phylogenetic classification systems are the acceptable system among the scientific community.
+Phylogenetic systems of classification are based on evolutionary relationship between various organisms.
+This system is based on the assumption that organisms belonging to the same taxa have a common ancestor.
 We now use information from many other sources too to help resolve difficulties in classification.
 These become more important when there is no supporting fossil evidence.

 Numerical Taxonomy: Numerical Taxonomy is based on all observable characteristics.
 Number and codes are assigned to all the characters and the data are then processed.
 In this way each character is given equal importance and at the same time hundreds of characters can be considered.

-Cytotaxonomy: Cytotaxonomy that is based on cytological information like chromosome number, structure, behaviour and chemotaxonomy that uses the chemical constituents of the plant to resolve confusions, are also used by taxonomists these days.
+Cytotaxonomy: Cytotaxonomy is based on cytological information like chromosome number, structure, behaviour, and uses the chemical constituents of the plant to resolve confusions.
+This system is also used by taxonomists these days.

 Habit & Habitat: Algae are simple and thalloid organisms.
 They are mainly aquatic organisms and live in freshwater and marine habitats.
 They bear chlorophyll.
 Some of the algae also occur in association with fungi (as lichen) and animals (e.g. on sloth bear).

 Size: Some of them are unicellular, e.g. Chlamydomonas.
 Some algae live in colonies, e.g. Volvox.
 Some algae are in filamentous form, e.g. Ulothrix and Spirogyra.
 Some of the marine forms make massive plant bodies, e.g. kelps.

 Reproduction: Vegetative, asexual and sexual methods of reproduction are present in algae.

 Vegetative Reproduction: Vegetative reproduction takes place by fragmentation.
 During vegetative reproduction, a thallus divides into many fragments and each fragment develops into a thallus.